 NLF: Boards and grantees must ensure that:

-only approved computers, servers, media, and software may be used to receive, process, access, and store PII.
-The Board and grantees must retain control of all work-related PII on all hardware and end-point equipment such as computers, servers, mobile phones, and other storage devices.
+only approved computers, servers, media, and software may be used to receive, process, access, and store SPI.
+The Board and grantees must retain control of all work-related SPI on all hardware and end-point equipment such as computers, servers, mobile phones, and other storage devices.

 encryption software must be FIPS 140-2 compliant and meet NIST-validated cryptographic standards.

-removable media containing PII are labeled to state the presence of PII.
+removable media containing SPI are labeled to state the presence of SPI.

-E-mailing PII
+E-mailing SPI

 NLF: Boards and grantees must ensure that:

-PII is not sent in the subject or body of an e-mail in clear text;
+SPI is not sent in the subject or body of an e-mail in clear text;

-PII is sent as an encrypted attachment to an e-mail unless the e-mail software supports encrypting the entire e-mail and its attachments.
+SPI is sent as an encrypted attachment to an e-mail unless the e-mail software supports encrypting the entire e-mail and its attachments.
 The password for the attachment must be provided through a separate medium (for example, by a separate e-mail, by phone, or in person);

 When e-mails are sent to multiple customers with identifying information in the body such as “Dear UI Claimant” or “This is related to your TANF Case” the e-mail address of each recipient must be concealed from the other recipients.
 This is done by putting all recipient addresses in the Bcc field of the e-mail header or by using a software application that sends e-mail to all recipients individually.

-Faxing and Printing of PII
+Faxing and Printing of SPI

 NLF: Boards and grantees must ensure that:

-PII and other sensitive information is transmitted only to authorized users; and
+SPI and other confidential information is transmitted only to authorized users; and

 all faxes are sent with a fax cover page that includes the recipient’s name and fax number and the sender’s name and fax number.
-The cover sheet must include a confidentiality statement at the bottom of the cover sheet page.
+The cover sheet must include a confidentiality statement at the top of the cover sheet page.
 (An example of a confidentiality statement is given below.*);

-when faxing PII to nongovernmental agencies, the sender alerts the recipient before faxing so that the recipient knows not to leave the transmission unattended in an unsecured room;
+when faxing SPI to nongovernmental agencies, the sender alerts the recipient before faxing so that the recipient knows not to leave the transmission unattended in an unsecured room;

-in the event of a transmission error, the guidance in the Protection against and Response to Possible Breaches of PII section in this letter is followed;
+in the event of a transmission error, the guidance in the Protection against and Response to Possible Breaches of SPI section in this letter is followed;

 printed material and incoming faxes are collected and delivered as quickly as possible;

-the time that PII is left on printers and fax machines is minimized; and
+the time that SPI is left on printers and fax machines is minimized; and

 machines programmed to receive faxes are in a secured or restricted area.